Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Quantum defect theory of the van der Waals potentials in quasi-2D and 3D

+Based on these model potentials, and applying matching conditions at the boundary \(r = r_0\), we can analytically derive the zero-energy expressions for the quantum defect parameter \(K_c^{(\pm)}\).
+For the repulsive potential \(V^{(+)}\), the expression is { } and for the attractive potential \(V^{(-)}\), the expression simplifies to

-In Fig. \ref{Kcplot}, we show the behaviours of $K_{c}^{(\pm)}$ when varying the short-range parameters.
-The black solid lines are for 3D and the dashed blue lines are for 2D.
-For the attractive cases as shown in Fig. \ref{Kcplot}(b), the number density of the resonances are increasing rapidly when the range $r_0$ decreases to zero.
-In contrast, for the repulsive cases as shown in Fig. \ref{Kcplot}(d-f), the number density of the resonances are much more dilute and extremely narrow compared to that of the attractive cases and $K_{c}^{(+)}$ approaches to zero for most regions.
-Interestingly, there even doesn't exist significant resonance when the range $r_{0}$ goes to zero given the square potential depth $V_{0}$.
-This behavior is mainly due to the existence of a large repulsive barrier which makes the wave function almost unaffected by the short range attractive part of the potential.
-Therefore, we will only consider the scattering behaviour in the pure repulsive limit ($r_{0}\rightarrow0$), i.e., $K_{c}^{(+)}=0$, while for the attractive case, we will investigate both the scattering and bound state properties across a shape resonance where $K_{c}^{(-)}$ can be tuned from $+\infty$ to $-\infty$.
+In Fig.~\ref{Kcplot}, we show the behavior of the quantum defect parameter \(K_c^{(\pm)}\) as a function of short-range potential parameters.
+The black solid lines correspond to 3D geometries, while the blue dashed lines represent 2D results.
+For the attractive cases [Fig.~\ref{Kcplot}(b)], the density of shape resonances increases rapidly as the short-range cutoff \(r_0\) approaches zero.
+In contrast, in the repulsive cases [Figs.~\ref{Kcplot}(d--f)], the resonances are significantly sparser and much narrower in width.
+In fact, \(K_c^{(+)}\) remains close to zero over most of the parameter space, and no prominent resonance emerges even as \(r_0 \rightarrow 0\), given a fixed potential depth \(V_0\).
+This behavior can be attributed to the presence of a large centrifugal and repulsive van der Waals barrier, which effectively suppresses the influence of the short-range region on the scattering wave function.
+Consequently, for the repulsive case, we will focus on the pure repulsive limit (\(r_0 \rightarrow 0\)), where \(K_c^{(+)} = 0\).
+For the attractive case, however, both scattering and bound-state properties will be analyzed across shape resonances, where \(K_c^{(-)}\) can be tuned continuously from \(+\infty\) to \(-\infty\).